Sey56/paracore-help/docs/user-guide/parameters-presets.md

 - **Create Presets:** Save frequently used configurations for quick access
 - **Refresh Options:** Click the Gray "Refresh" button if the Revit model changes
 - **Organize with Groups:** Expand only the parameter groups you need to modify
-- **Read Descriptions:** Hover over parameter labels to see helpful tooltips
+- **Read Descriptions:** Check the help text displayed to the right of the parameter input
 - **Validate Inputs:** Check the Console tab for detailed error messages if execution fails

 ## Complete Example